marinbenc/Mock-Generation-Swift/README.md

 * Function parameters that are `@escaping` closures will produce a compiler error when declaring the `recievedArguments` tuple, because functions tuples are implicitly escaping, so there's no need for `@escaping`.
 Workaround: Remove the `@escaping` from the declaration.
 * Overloaded methods will produce compiler erros since the variables above the functions have the same name.
 Workaround: delete the variables on top of one of the functions, or rename them.

+## Usage:
+You will need [sourcery](https://github.com/krzysztofzablocki/Sourcery/) template for this to work.
+See the Sourcery readme for more info.

 **Pull requests welcome!**